Becoming a Police Officer

 Don’t be fooled, it’s not all doughnuts and car chases.
 It’s a demanding job, both physically and emotionally.
 You’ll witness things you’ve never seen before, scary things.
 And you may find yourself in life-threatening situations.
 But if you’re intrigued by the risks and you’d like protect people by enforcing city laws, then policing might be the career for you.

 Becoming a cop isn’t just about acing gym class.
 In fact, the more education you have the better.
 For policing, you absolutely must have a high school diploma or equivalent.
 While college isn’t required in every city or county, having an associate’s or bachelor’s degree in a criminal justice field would give you a huge advantage.
-But keep in mind that most police departments do require some college.
+While college isn’t required in every city or county, having an associate’s or bachelor’s degree in a criminal justice field, especially from criminal justice schools in pa would give you a huge advantage.

 Every city and county has different entrance qualifications, so you should check the website of your local police department for specific details.
 Here’s some of the requirements you’ll be looking at.
 You must: